iden3/snarkjs/README.md

 </html>
 ```

+## Final note

-*P.S.
-Please address any questions you may have to our [telegram group](https://t.me/iden3io) (it’s also a great way to join the community and stay up-to-date with the latest circom and snarkjs developments).*
+We hope you enjoyed this quick walk-through.
+Please address any questions you may have to our [telegram group](https://t.me/iden3io) (it’s also a great way to join the community and stay up-to-date with the latest circom and snarkjs developments).

 ## License

 snarkjs is part of the iden3 project copyright 2018 0KIMS association and published with GPL-3 license.
 Please check the COPYING file for more details.